-Mobilized Firefighter 1 John Doe Backfill Firefighter 2 James Smith , Incident does not reimburse for these payroll costs.
+Mobilized Firefighter 1 John Doe Backfill Firefighter 2 James Smith Day 1: John Doe is mobilized to Big Ben Fire.
+He is scheduled to work at the fire station this day.
+Incident does not reimburse for these payroll costs.
 Incident is billed for these payroll costs.
 Day 2: John Doe is on assignment Big Ben Fire.
 This is his scheduled day off.
 Incident is billed for these payroll costs.
 Day 3: John Doe is on assignment to Big Ben Fire.
 This is his scheduled day off.
 Incident is billed for these payroll costs.
-Day 4: John Doe is on assignment at Big Ben Fire.
+0 (87 Day 4: John Doe is on assignment at Big Ben Fire.
 This is a scheduled work day at the fire station.
 Incident does not pay for these payroll costs.
 Incident is billed for these payroll costs.
 Day 5: John Doe is demobilized from Big Ben Fire.
 This is a scheduled day off.
 Incident is billed for payroll costs to point of return to home unit.